Jupiterian/Jupiterian/README.md

   Exploring and analyzing ATP tennis player rankings using real-world data and statistical techniques.

   Accessible here - with API! : https://atp-rankings-data-visualization.onrender.com/
+  Updated to use an MCP server.
+You can now integrate with Claude.

 ## 🛠️ Skills & Tools